chris31415926535/tardis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Text Analysis with Rules and Dictionaries for Inferring Sentiment (TARDIS)
+# tardis: Text Analysis with Rules and Dictionaries for Inferring Sentiment (and more!)

 <!-- badges: start -->